 What Doesn’t Work Well

 It’s archived — and that’s the dealbreaker for production use.
-The server was moved to modelcontextprotocol/servers-archived in early 2025.
+The server was moved to modelcontextprotocol/servers-archived on May 28-29, 2025.
 The repository description says these are “reference MCP servers that are no longer maintained.”
 No security patches.
 No compatibility updates as the MCP spec evolves.
 No bug fixes.
 The server still installs and runs today, but every month it falls further behind.

 No safety guardrails at all.
 Any SQL the agent generates gets executed.
 There’s no query validation, no allowlist of operations, no confirmation step for destructive statements.
 DROP TABLE?
 Runs immediately.
 DELETE FROM users?
 Done.
 For a reference implementation meant to teach MCP concepts, this is understandable.
 For anything touching real data, it’s a liability.